 If you have chosen your modules already

 - Why haven't my modules been approved?
 This could be because Departments are waiting to see you to get you to sign some forms or that there is a problem with your choices.
 Wait until at least Thursday morning before you take action because that will give time for Departments to register you and for me to contact you at your Durham email address if there is a problem, but don't be afraid to ask me if you want reassurance.
 The registration sessions above are primarily designed as surgeries for students to resolve their choices.

 - How can I get overarching academic advice?
 During induction week, my door is open all week 09:00-13:00, 14:00-16:00.
 In normal term-time I operate an open door policy every day 8:45-13:00.
 Note that I like to keep afternoons clear.
 My room is at CG307A - top floor of the Chemistry Department.

 - How can I get subject specific academic advice?
 For Science subjects you will be given an advisor where you take at least where you take at least 40 credits in that subject - this might take a couple of weeks to happen as you need registration to go through.
 In addition Liaison Officers can offer expert for Natural Sciences students (not just in Science).

 - What happens if I want to change my modules once I am registered?
-You need to figure out a set of modules which satisfy the rules I apply (see the Handbook) and then a Change of Registration can be initiated from CG307A (or any good Department) where the process will be explained.
+You need to figure out a set of modules which satisfy the rules I apply (see the Handbook) and then a Change of Registration can be initiated by following the advice at Changing your registration once you are in Durham .
 You don't need to see me in person and I will check that all changes adhere to the rules.

 - If I have got a general question what should I do?
 Go to DUO > Natural Sciences Info and browse.
 If you can't find the answer there come and talk to me in CG307A (see above.)